ditrit/OGrEE-Core/wiki/CLI-language.md

 ## Create a Domain

 To create a domain, a name and color should be provided.
+Should be in the  `/Organisation/Domain` (`/O/Domain` on short version) path or include it in the domain's name.
-A domain can have a parent domain.
+Domains can have a hierarchy, that is, a domain can have a parent domain.
 *`[color]` should be a 6 digit HEX Value (ie 00000A)*

 ```